 In some cases, you may have an IR or Bluetooth remote control device that isn’t natively supported by Plex HTPC or you simply want to change the default actions for a remote.
 In that case, you can create an “inputmap” for the device so that you can not only use the device, but also customize how it works.

-suffix), which defines how Plex HTPC should interpret the button presses you use on the remote control device.
+An inputmap is a plain text file, with contents in the JSON format (saved with a .json suffix), which defines how Plex HTPC should interpret the button presses you use on the remote control device.

 Default Inputmap Files